Illicit activities of North Korea: Overview

 Unlike criminal syndicates, the extensive nature of these illegal endeavors, and the claim that they are directed and sanctioned by the highest levels of government, has led to the nature of the North Korean state being defined as a form of "criminal sovereignty" by Paul Rexton Kan and Bruce Bechtol.

 However, there are questions remaining about the level of government involvement in each of the criminal enterprises.
 Many commentators agree that the North Korean state has been behind counterfeiting currency, human trafficking, the arms trade, etc., but the level to which it has been involved in the drug trade after the collapse of the Public Distribution System in the 1990s is not clear as semi-private and private black markets have arisen since then and some high-ranking officials may only be engaged in illicit trade for personal benefit.

-Critical assessment

 The British academic Hazel Smith has argued that the allegations have a weak foundation, being largely based on the claims of a few US officials and North Korean defectors.
 She has pointed out that there have been very few criminal convictions.
 She has queried the assumption that all the activities are directed by North Korea's government.

 According to North Korea scholar Andrei Lankov, the country's illicit activities never developed into lucrative hard currency earners.
 Instead, these activities exposed the country to international condemnation in exchange for marginal gain.
 Lankov suggests that smuggling was never intended to earn currency for the regime, but was simply a means of survival for diplomats whose funding was cut.